Helios-One-HAM/The-HeliosOne-Game/README.md

 All of the ideas I've worked on for the last decade have finally found what seems like their right place in the world.
 I want to protect them in a way that no matter what happens, someone in the future will be able to freely communicate.

 I think we have this negative attitude about the world because we constantly live with the idea that we live in a "zero sum game" environment.
 Because we live on the Earth.
 It's a closed system that means we are doomed to overcrowding or some "population control" means that are completely against the idea of being a Ham.
 Make everyday life about having fun.
 That's what being a ham is about.
-Having fun.
+Having fun and being safe.

 So instead of slamming our heads against problems that we know to be nightmares to solve, let's choose instead to accept our society for its flaws and accept them.
 Collectively stop rejecting our own flaws.
 And figure out a solution to the next problem I want to attack after we solve this one.
 The resource problem.
 There is a path forward that doesn't require any population control of any kind.
 And it's a naive and foolish one.